IvanRaykovskiy/code-conventions/csharp-dotnet.md

 ## Naming
 1. Use PascalCase for class names and method names
 2. Use camelCase for method arguments, local variables, and private fields.
+3. Private instance fields start with an underscore `_`
-3. Use PascalCase for constant names, both fields and local constants.
+4. Use PascalCase for constant names, both fields and local constants.
-4. Private instance fields start with an underscore `_`
+5. When naming an interface, use pascal casing in addition to prefixing the name with an I. This clearly indicates to consumers that it's an interface: `ITeamService`, `INotifyManager`, etc.
-5. Avoid using single-letter names, almost in any situation it's better to use meaningful name even for small iteration
+6. Avoid using single-letter names, almost in any situation it's better to use meaningful name even for small iteration

     :x: Bad
     ```csharp